Pia Young Vik: 2025

 In May 2025, Vik won the national title in knockout sprint.

 Vik represented Norway at the 2025 World Orienteering Championships in Finland, where she won a silver medal in the relay with the Norwegian team, along with Marie Olaussen and Andrine Benjaminsen.
 She was running the first leg, and finished her leg in the lead, and Norway finally placed second behind Sweden.

 In August 2025 she won a silver medal in knockout-sprint at the European Orienteering Championships in Belgium, behind Cecile Calandry from France, and ahead of Simona Aebersold.
 She followed up winning the gold medal in individual sprint in Lier two days later, three seconds ahead of Hanna Lundberg.
 This was her first major individual international title.
 According to the post analysis, she lost a few seconds to the lead from an unfavorable route choice to the second control, and later surpassed until then leading Aebersold on the 11th leg, and Lundgren on the 16th leg.

 In September 2025 she won another national title, by winning the middle distance ahead of Anne Margrethe Hausken Nordberg.
 This was her first national title in forest disciplines, and also earned her the first Kongepokal trophy.

+2026

+In July 2026 she won a silver medal in individual sprint at the 2026 World Orienteering Championships in Genova, behind Simona Aebersold.
+She won a bronze medal in the knockout sprint, behind Tereza Rauturier and Karolin Ohlsson.
+She also won a bronze medal in the mixed sprint relay, along with Victoria Hæstad Bjørnstad, Eirik Langedal Breivik, and Kasper Fosser.

+At the European Orienteering Championships in Lithuania in September 2026, Vik won a silver medal in the middle distance, behind Hanna Lundberg.